Astroua/SCIMES/docs/using.rst

   might influence the final result.
 If not provided, ``SCIMES`` estimates them directly from the affinity matrices.

+* ``user_iter``: number of k-means iterations to be performed.
+By default, ``user_iter = 200``.
+This value can be increased, increasing the k-means stability and the computation time.

+* ``rms``: the noise level of the observation.
+If provided, ``SCIMES`` calculates the scaling parameter above a certain signal-to-noise ratio threshold within the dendrogram.
+  The threshold expressed is expressed as ``s2nlim*rms``.
+  ``s2nlim`` is set by default to 3, but it can also by provided as input.
+THIS IS A STRONGLY RECOMMENED INPUT SINCE IT INCREASES THE STABILITY OF THE CODE.

 * ``savesingles``: by definition single leaves do not form clusters, since clusters are constituted by at least two objects.
 Therefore, they are eliminated by default from the final cluster counts.
 For some